You've finished your masterpiece and it's time to upload it to the publishing marketplaces.

 In this article, you will learn:

-- EPUB vs MOBI vs PDF…. what's the difference between each format?
+- EPUB vs MOBI vs PDF — what's the difference between each format?

-- The benefits of using each format
+- The benefits of each format

-- What publishing platforms accept each format
+- Which publishing platforms accept which format

 |Barnes and Noble Press|